India–United Kingdom relations: Republic of India (since 1950)

-India decided to remain in the Commonwealth of Nations after becoming a Republic.
-Both Britain and India have since pursued quite divergent diplomatic paths.
+Since decolonisation, both Britain and India have pursued quite divergent diplomatic paths.

 In particular, India became a major force within the Non-Aligned Movement, which initially sought to avoid taking sides during the Cold War.
 This contrasted with Britain's position as a founding member of NATO, and key ally of the United States.
+The death of India's first Prime Minister Jawaharlal Nehru in 1964 also saw the weakening of ties, as Nehru had once remarked himself to be "the last Englishman to rule India".